 - Sour cream

-- At this time you’ll want to add a bit of your broth and deglaze your Instant Pot.
+At this time you’ll want to add a bit of your broth and deglaze your Instant Pot.
+Use a wooden spatula to scrape off all the stuck on pieces of meat off the bottom.

-- Close lid and steam valve and set to high pressure cook for a 4 minute cooking time followed by a quick release.
+Close lid and steam valve and set to high pressure cook for a 4 minute cooking time, then release the pressure quickly.
+Stir & sprinkle in cheese and sour cream.
+Will thicken as it stands.

 If you do not want to add the sour cream your pressure cooker pasta will look like this.
 That is good too, but not over the top!!